-- Between 2005 and 2010, “new applicants with chameleon attributes were three times more likely than all other new applicant carriers to later be involved in a severe crash—one in which there was a fatality or injury.”
+- Over the 5-year period studied for the report, “new applicants with chameleon attributes were three times more likely than all other new applicant carriers to later be involved in a severe crash—one in which there was a fatality or injury.”

 The GAO explained that “chameleon attributes” meant that a carrier: “[S]ubmitted registration information that matched information for a previously registered carrier”; and, “[t]he previously registered carrier had a motive for evading detection,” such as “a history of safety violations” or a “bankruptcy that might motivate a carrier to become a chameleon carrier.”

 How widespread is the problem of chameleon carriers in the trucking industry?